Network Geometry: Discussion and Outlook

-In neuroscience, geometric navigation discussed above offers a possible explanation and a mechanism for the routing of information in the brain.
-This hypothesis has been investigated at different depths from different angles~\cite{heuvel2012high,goni2013exploring,fornito2013graph,misic2014communication,roberts2016contribution,avena-koenigsberger2017path,seguin2018navigation,tadic2018origin,avena-koenigsberger2019spectrum,wang2019synchronization}.
+In neuroscience, geometric navigation discussed in Sec.~\ref{sec:hyperbolic} offers a possible explanation and a mechanism for the routing of information in the brain.
+This hypothesis has been investigated at different depths and from different angles~\cite{heuvel2012high,goni2013exploring,fornito2013graph,misic2014communication,roberts2016contribution,avena-koenigsberger2017path,seguin2018navigation,tadic2018origin,avena-koenigsberger2019spectrum,wang2019synchronization}.
 Yet, geometric navigation is effective only when the network topology is congruent with the underlying latent geometry so that following geodesic paths in the latent space is equivalent to navigating through topological shortest paths.
-This seems to be the case for the brain~\cite{allard2018}, well described by the $\mathbb{S}^1$/$\mathbb{H}^2$ geometric network model, where the same connectivity law rules short and long range connections and operates between brain regions at different length scales~\cite{zheng2019}.
-This suggests that simplicity is one of the organizing principles of the large-scale self-similar architecture of human structural brain.
-Moreover, the multiscale self-similarity of brain connectomes may offer an advantageous architecture for decentralized navigation purposes~\cite{Muhua:2019a}.
-The implications are varied and can be substantial for fundamental debates, like whether the brain is working near a critical point, and for applications including advanced tools to simplify the digital reconstruction and simulation of the brain.\\
+This seems to be the case for structural brain networks whose many structural and navigability properties were shown to be well described by the $\mathbb{S}^1$/$\mathbb{H}^2$ geometric network model~\cite{Cacciola:2017ve,allard2018}, where the same connectivity laws apply both to short- and long-range connections and at different scales~\cite{zheng2019a}.
+This suggests that simplicity might be one of the main organizing principles of human structural brain networks at least at the macroscale level that has been found to display a self-similar architecture across different anatomical length scales in good agreement with the discussed geometric models~\cite{zheng2019a}, as opposed to traditional approaches that describe brain connectivity using Euclidean geometry~\cite{betzel2015generative,horvat2016spatial,stiso2018spatial}.
+Euclidean distances do certainly play a role in the brain.
+However, they are not the only factor determining similarity, and thus connectivity, between brain regions~\cite{allard2018,zheng2019a}.
+More recently, data-driven dimensional reduction techniques~\cite{allen2015intrinsic,Cacciola:2017ve} and local curvature measures~\cite{farooq2019network} have been proposed as alternative geometric descriptions that avoid the definition of connectivity laws.
+It still remains an open question how the hyperbolic geometry of the brain relates to the optimization principles that Ram\'on y Cajal hypothesized about 100 years ago as the two forces ruling the evolution of mammalian brain connectivity: minimizing wiring costs and maximizing conductivity speed~\cite{assaf2020conservation}.\\